josephg/editing-traces/sequential_traces/README.md

 These datasets are pure ASCII.

-`clownschool_flat` also contains full timestamp information for every keystroke down to 1 second precision.
+`clownschool_flat` is split into proper user editing transactions, and also contains full timestamp information for every keystroke down to 1 second precision.

 This data set is provided under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.